SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 This plugin handles starting and stopping of the *Assetto Corsa* simulation game.
 An application with the name "Assetto Corsa" needs to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
 Please set "startAC" as a special function hook in this configuration, and set the window title to "Assetto Corsa Launcher".

-## Plugin *AMS2*

-This plugin handles starting and stopping of the *Automobilista 2* simulation game.
-An application with the name "Automobilista 2" needs to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
-Please set "startAMS2" as a special function hook in this configuration and "Automobilista 2" as the window title.

 ## Plugin *IRC*

 This plugin handles starting and stopping of the *iRacing* simulation game.
 An application with the name "iRacing" needs to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
 Please locate the "iRacingUI.exe" application, set "ahk_exe iRacingUI.exe" as the window title and "startIRC" as a special function hook in this configuration.